zerob13/electron-bootup-kit/README.md

 This repo provides two scripts that verify and install the tooling Electron depends on.
 It prefers your system package manager and stays idempotent: already-installed tools are skipped and summarized.

 What it installs
-- macOS: Homebrew check (no auto-install), Xcode Command Line Tools, Node.js LTS, npm, npx, Git, Python 3.
+- macOS: Homebrew check (no auto-install), Xcode (App Store link) and Command Line Tools, Node.js LTS, npm, npx, Git, Python 3.
-- Windows: Chocolatey check (no auto-install), Visual Studio 2022 Build Tools (C++ workload + SDK), Node.js LTS, npm, npx, Git, Python 3.
+- Windows: Package manager check (Chocolatey or Winget), Visual Studio 2022 Build Tools (C++ workload + Windows 11 SDK), Node.js LTS, npm, npx, Git, Python 3.

 Assumptions
-- macOS has Homebrew; Windows has Chocolatey.
-If missing, the scripts print a friendly message and the official install URL so you can install them manually.
+- macOS has Homebrew.
+Windows has Chocolatey or Winget.
+If neither is available on Windows (or Homebrew on macOS), the scripts print a friendly message and the official install URL so you can install them manually.
 - You can grant admin privileges when prompted (sudo on macOS, elevated PowerShell on Windows).
 - Electron itself is installed per-project via npm/yarn/pnpm.
 These scripts do not install Electron globally.